rafaelsudbrackzimmermann/-MachineLearning/README.md

 **The Solution:**
 The solution utilizes a comprehensive framework featuring data management, advanced feature engineering, and predictive modeling to accurately forecast energy behavior of prosumers.
 The core functionality centers around a LightGBM-based ensemble model, integrated with the competition's API, ensuring timely and rule-compliant predictions.
 Key libraries like pandas, polars, lightgbm, and sklearn facilitate sophisticated data operations and model execution, with the primary objective of minimizing energy imbalances by enhancing prediction accuracy.

-**Impact:**
-If successfully implemented, these models can significantly reduce energy imbalance costs, enhance grid reliability, and foster the integration of renewable energy sources by making the energy behavior of prosumers more predictable and manageable.
-This improvement could also encourage more consumers to become prosumers by ensuring their energy contributions are effectively utilized, promoting sustainability.

 **Competition Results:**
 - **MAE**: 59.726 (Ranked 109st)